-We invite you to learn more about Kentucky's outstanding natural heritage by exploring our site, and encourage you to visit your state nature preserves and experience this wonderful diversity firsthand.
+We invite you to learn more about KNP and Kentucky's outstanding natural heritage by exploring our site, and encourage you to visit your state natural areas and experience the wonderful diversity firsthand.

 The care of the earth is our most ancient and most worthy and, after all, our